“I’ve gotta go. The wife and I are on a walk.”

 I’ve asked him to stop, but in the year+ we’ve been married he just keeps it up.

 Maybe I should take it as a compliment.
 However, it drives me crazy!
 Did becoming a married woman mean I’ve lost my identity?
-Am I forever destined to be “Andrew’s wife” and “J’s mom”?
+Am I forever destined to be “Andrew’s wife” and “little man’s mom”?
 What happened to being Heather?
-He didn’t call me “the girlfriend” when we were dating.
+He didn’t call me “the girlfriend” when we were dating or “the fiance” when we were engaged.

 Back in high school I attended a week long business camp.
 Our counselor talked about how he always uses his family’s members first names.
 He’ll introduce someone in this manner – “This is Jane, my wife.”
 He said he never wanted to take someone’s identity away from them by putting a label in front of their personal identity.
 At the time, I thought it was neat – but it didn’t impact me too much.
 Now – over a decade later – I totally understand what he meant!